-I left AW&D to become vice president and general counsel of BindView Corporation, a publicly-traded, 500-employee software company, with offices in six countries; as outside counsel, I’d helped the founder to start the company.
-I served there until the company’s successful “exit” (we were acquired by Symantec Corporation, the world leader in our field), after which I went into practice on my own.
+I left AW&D to become vice president and general counsel of BindView Corporation, a publicly-traded, 500-employee software company, with offices in six countries.
+As outside counsel, I’d helped the founder to start the company.
+I served there until the company’s successful “exit” when we were acquired by Symantec Corporation, the world leader in our field.

 Any views I might express here are my own and not necessarily those of my clients, my former employer, my former law firm, etc., etc. Please see also the Cautions page.